underdogg-forks/cleanninja/docs/invoice_design.rst

 Invoice Fields
 """""""""""""""
 You can change the order and location of any fields on your invoice template by using the 'drop and drag' feature.
-The fields are coordinated in groups: Invoice Fields, Client Fields and Company Fields.
+The fields are coordinated in groups: Invoice Fields, Client Fields and Plan Fields.
 Use your mouse to drag and drop the fields in the order and location you prefer.

 Product Fields
 """"""""""""""